Nimmo, Canha each drive in 3 runs as Mets defeat Angels 7-3 - WHIZ News

 The center fielder then added a two-run double down the left-field line in the sixth to put New York up by four.

-Canha continued his hot hitting with a two-run, bases-loaded double in the second inning to chase Angels starter Jhonathan Diaz (1-1) and an RBI single in the sixth.
-Canha is 20 for 61 with nine RBIs in his last 16 games to raise his season batting average to .300, which is ninth in the NL.
+Canha continued his hot hitting with a two-run, bases-loaded double in the second inning to chase Angels starter Jhonathan Diaz (1-1).
+It was Canha’s ninth hit with two outs and runners in scoring position, which is fifth in the NL.
+He also had a one out, RBI single in the sixth.

 Diaz appeared as if he might get out of the inning after base hits put runners at first and third with no outs, but shortstop Andrew Velazquez was unable to make a play with two outs on a hard-hit grounder by Tomás Nido to drive in Jeff McNeil.
 Canha’s double two batters later ended the lefty’s night.